 However, it does cover a few more bases that Grammarly misses.

 First, ProWritingAid works in Google Documents while Grammarly does not.
 Also, the online editing software enables you to create and save a favorite/house style, so you can set it as a template for future write-ups.

 You can also have your developer integrate ProWritingAid with your app thanks to the availed ProWritingAid Web API.

 The ProWritingAid Free version lets you edit up to 500 words at a time, limits you to 19 writing reports, and only usable with an internet connection.

-However, an upgrade to ProWritingAid Premium adds Ms. Word, Chrome, Open Office, Markdown, Scrivener, Google Docs, and Mac plugins, as well as unlimited word limit and a desktop version on top of the free bundle.
+However, an upgrade to ProWritingAid Premium adds Ms. Word, Chrome, Open Office, Markdown, Scrivener, Google Docs, and Mac plugins, as well as unlimited word limit and a desktop app version on top of the free bundle.

-ProWritingAid may not provide all the nuts and bolts similar to Grammarly (like a mobile app), but at $50 per year for business and other communications, $60 per year with plagiarism checker for scholars, and a lifetime value fee of $175, the tool is one of the affordable, best Grammarly alternatives out there.
+ProWritingAid may not provide all the nuts and bolts similar to Grammarly (like a mobile app), but at $50 per year for business and other communications, $60 per year with plagiarism checker tool for scholars, and a lifetime value fee of $175, the tool is one of the affordable, best Grammarly alternatives out there.

 It’s not a smoke and mirrors show with WhiteSmoke when comes to effective grammar checks.